Penmeiser/I210-Avocado/README.txt

 Site Structure:
 1. Index
-2. Content
+2. About
-3. About
+3. Facts
-4. Facts
+4. Your Fav Card
-5. Your fav card
+5. contact